 LaTeX Project Development Team

-LaTeX is a document preparation system for high-quality typesetting.
-It is used to create medium-to-large technical or scientific documents but it can be used for almost any form of publishing.
+A document preparation system for high-quality typesetting, LaTeX is used to create medium-to-large technical or scientific documents but it can be used for almost any form of publishing.

 List of recommended software applications associated to the .aux file extension